-The Mitacs Accelerate funding program pairs small businesses with talented applicants that have a Masters, PhD, and PDF to overcome innovation challenges.
+The Mitacs Accelerate funding program pairs small businesses with talented applicants who have a Masters, PhD, or postdoctoral fellowship (PDF) to overcome innovation challenges.
 Eligible interns complete research and develop tools, models, technology, or solutions to support the small business’ challenges.

-- Amount: The program matches funds up to $7,500 per a four- to six-month internship with a financial contribution of $7,500 from the partnering organization.
+- Funding Amount: The program provides support up to $15,000 for each four- to six-month internship with a financial contribution of $7,500 from the partnering organization.
 The cluster stream is available for additional funding support if the business leverages 6+ internship periods from 3+ interns.
 Funding includes intern stipend and research costs.

-- Eligibility: Incorporated, for-profit businesses and select non-profits across Canada.
+- Applicant Eligibility: Incorporated, for-profit businesses and select non-profits across Canada.
 All industries and sectors are supported; preference is given to research and development projects in innovation.

 The Youth Employment Program (YEP) is designed to assist in the hiring and training of young Canadian post-secondary graduates.
 A graduate can be selected for funding based on most areas such as business development, technical advancement, customer service, or administration.
 To get started, businesses should contact the National Research Council’s (NRC) Industrial Research Assistance Program (IRAP).

 - Funding Amount: Provides up to $30,000 per graduate (up to two) for a period of 6 to 12 months.

-- Eligibility: Incorporated and financially stable Canadian business with 1-500 employees; must be responsible for finding graduates before applying.
-Candidates must be between 15-30 years old.
+- Applicant Eligibility: Incorporated and financially stable Canadian business with 1–500 employees; they must be responsible for finding graduates before applying.
+Candidates must be between 15 to 30 years old.